 It’s natural to think this way.
 If you only look at hourly rates, it appears that on-demand labor is a more expensive option relative to traditional full-time employees.

 For example: travel and idle costs.
 If you send a full-time employee on a job several hours away, you’re compensating them for the time spent traveling to and from the worksite.
-Tapping on-demand technicians who are based closer to the worksite eliminates this idle cost completely.
+Tapping on-demand technicians who are based closer to the worksite can eliminate this idle cost completely while improving service responsiveness.

-Full-time employees also incur costs in the form of paid vacations and benefits, which are non-factors for on-demand workers.
+Full-time employees also incur costs in the form of paid vacations, benefits, and periods of underutilization, which are not factors for on-demand workers.

 3. Controlling the quality of outcomes is impossible with on-demand labor